 When a file or a folder is corrupted, you get a message saying that the file is corrupted and cannot be opened, cannot be read, or your computer asks if you would like it to recover the contents for you.
 This could happen to all kinds of files on the computer, even the system files.
 To fix the corrupted file, you can either use the built-in functions of your computer or a third-party tool.
-Here I will introduce 8 possible solutions.
+Here 8 possible solutions will be introduced in detail.
+Check them now!

 These methods are applicable to Windows XP, Windows 7, Windows 8, and Windows 10.

-To save your time, I have sorted out all the solutions in the comparison chart below.
+To save your time, all the solutions are sorted out in the comparison chart below.
+And you can go to each method directly by clicking it.

 Supported File Types